adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 Now I can rebuild my gitea jail fresh and keep my config and data(Repos) across rebuilds.
 I could clone the config and data, create a test gitea jail using the cloned dataset and experiment with a new version, using a copy of my data.
-IF there are issues, you can just destroy the jail and the dataset, continue using your current setup.
+If there are issues, you can just destroy the jail and the dataset, continue using your current setup.

 Some service configs are static, we don't worry about creating host mounts